AhmedK12/MiniDB/README.md

 - Recovery tests verify that incomplete records at the end of the file are ignored after restart.
 - Existing read/write correctness tests continue to pass with the binary format.

+## Stage 3 — Segmented, Immutable Storage

+### Problem
+In Stage 2, the database used a single append-only file.
+While crash-safe, this design has several limitations:

+- The file grows forever
+- Old versions of keys cannot be isolated
+- Space cannot be reclaimed
+- Deletion and compaction are impossible to implement correctly

+---

+### Solution
+The database is now split into **multiple segment files**. segment-00001.log segment-00002.log segment-00003.log

+Key rules introduced:

+- Only **one active segment** is writable at any time
+- When the active segment exceeds a configured size, it is **rotated**
+- Older segments become **immutable**
+- Writes always append to the active segment
+- Reads may occur from any segment

+---

+### Record Location
+The in-memory index now maps keys to a precise on-disk location:

+This enables correct reads across segments and deterministic recovery.

+---

+### Startup Recovery
+On startup:

+1. Segment files are discovered from disk
+2. Segments are ordered by segment ID
+3. Each segment is scanned sequentially
+4. The in-memory index is rebuilt
+5. Newer segments override older entries (last-write-wins)

+Partial records at the end of the active segment are safely ignored.

+---

+### Internal Refactoring
+As part of this stage, internal responsibilities were refactored to separate concerns and enforce clear invariants:

+- Segment lifecycle management is isolated in a dedicated component
+- Read and write logic are separated from orchestration logic
+- Startup recovery is handled explicitly during boot
+- The main storage service acts only as a coordinator

+This refactoring does not change behavior but makes the system extensible for future stages such as compaction and deletion.

+---

+### Design Invariant Introduced
+> **Only one segment is writable at any time; all other segments are immutable.**

+This invariant is foundational for future compaction and deletion.

+---

+### What This Stage Does NOT Do
+- Deletion / tombstones
+- Compaction
+- Disk space reclamation
+- Checksums
+- fsync / durability guarantees

+These features are intentionally deferred.